harrylu99/blog/docs/reactSourceCode/FiberMentalModel.md

 ## Algebraic Effects and Generator

-One of the purpose of re-building Reconciler in React16 is to change the synchronous update to the asynchronous update which could be paused.
+One of the purpose of re-building `Reconciler` in `React16` is to change the synchronous update to the asynchronous update which could be paused.

-Which means, the updates could be paused or break from the middle of the tasks list and it could keep going with the former task in middle of the list.
+Which means, the updates could be paused or break from the middle of the tasks and it could keep handling with the previous task after resume.

 And that is the effect from the `Algebraic Effects`.